hi-ogawa/unocss-preset-antd/packages/tiny-transition/README.md

 # tiny-transition

-Rendering framework agnostic transition/animation utility.
+Simple framework-agnostic transition-based animation utility.

 ## limitation compared to `@headlessui/react`

 - always `remount`
 - no `Transition.Child`
-  - can workaround by setting same animation duration for all components
+  - this can be mostly workaround by setting same animation duration for all components